mapninja/Earthsys144/README.md

 ## *(a.k.a.
 Everything Is Somewhere, and That Somewhere Matters)*

-This repository as a GitHub Book: https://mapninja.github.io/Earthsys144/
+This repository as a GitHub Book: [https://mapninja.github.io/Earthsys144/](https://mapninja.github.io/Earthsys144/)

+THe Course Canvas Site is accessible (with SUNetID) at: [https://canvas.stanford.edu/courses/224871](https://canvas.stanford.edu/courses/224871)

 Hi there, my name is Stace, and I do _Spatial Ed_.
 I teach this course because I believe something simple but powerful: